IbrahimSobh/llms/README.md

 ```

-### 👉 🧐 Evaluation: [BETA] Generative models are notoriously hard to evaluate with traditional metrics.
+### 👉 🧐 Evaluation:
+Generative models are notoriously hard to evaluate with traditional metrics.
 One new way of evaluating them is using language models themselves to do the evaluation.
 LangChain provides some prompts/chains for assisting in this.

 ---